 Supply And Return Pressure Settings Changed To Increase Flow

-Standard supply settings were 20% over return which was restricting flow causing back pressure in the rooms.
-To correct this, Tower Energy increased return speeds 3% higher than the supply which quieted the building and improved return flows substantially.
+Standard supply settings were 20% over return, which was restricting flow and causing back pressure in the rooms.
+To correct this, Tower Energy increased return speeds 3% higher than the supply, which quieted the building and improved return flows substantially.
 This also allowed for lower general static pressures and fan speeds for the entire facility.

 KWH SAVINGS FROM CHANGES AFTER MONITOR AND CONTROL WAS REGAINED

 |8/19/16||152,310||175,350||$ -2,999 – no control|

 |9/19/16||156,570||133,320||$ 2,909 – w/control|

 |12/19/16||107,730||78,810||$ 3,765 – w/control|

 SAVINGS WITH CONTROL

 Projected Return on Investment